 - Spousal maintenance.
 Colorado permits spouses to request spousal maintenance, or alimony, during divorce cases.
 Statutory maintenance is alimony a judge can award at a hearing.
 Contractual maintenance is an agreement the spouses can come to on their own.
 The amount of alimony a judge may award, if any, will depend on factors such as the length of the marriage and the incomes of both spouses.
 The Colorado courts do not award alimony based on marital misconduct or fault for the divorce.

 The courts in Colorado allow couples to create their own property division and parenting plans before a judge will intervene.
 Working with a divorce attorney from The Law Office of Stephen Vertucci, LLC can increase your odds of successfully mapping out the terms of your divorce with your spouse.
 In general, if two spouses can compromise and agree on the terms of the split, a judge in Fort Collins will sign off on the arrangement.
 If you cannot agree to the terms of your divorce, however, the matter will go to trial, leaving all final decisions up to a judge.
 Either way, your lawyer can protect your interests with tailored legal advice.

 Types of Divorce Matters We Handle

-At The Law Office of Stephen Vertucci, LLC, we have spent years gaining experience and honing our craft to provide the best possible legal services during divorce cases in Colorado.
+At The Law Office of Stephen Vertucci, LLC, we have years of experience with providing the best possible legal services during divorce cases in Northern Colorado.
 Our divorce lawyers truly care about the clients and families they represent.
 We have the tools and abilities to assist our clients with all key matters related to marriage dissolution, from asset division to parenting plans.
 We customize our legal services according to each client’s unique needs.

 - Child custody